lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 {{< figure src="antibiotic_phylogeny.png" title="The end of the experiment, showing how the colonies connect together to show their relatedness.
 Video: [here](https://www.youtube.com/watch?v=plVk4NVIUh8).
 Paper: [here](https://www.science.org/doi/10.1126/science.aag0822)." >}}

 ### Nylon-eating bacteria

+Nylon is a synthetic insoluble semi-crystalline polymer of 6-aminohexanoic acid, invented in 1935 and used in a variety of consumer products.
+In 1965, Japanese researcher Takashi Fukumura found that 11 bacterial strains in the wastewater of the Toyo Rayon 6-polyamide factory (today Toray) in Nagoya were able to grow on ε-caprolactam, the cyclic amide precursor to nylon 6.
+One more species, *Corynebacterium aurantiacum*, also was found to be able to metabolise linear and cyclic 6-aminohexanoate oligomers.
+Another group of researchers 4 years later found in the waste water of the same factory a strain from the phylum *Pseudomonas* also able to metabolise 6-aminohexanoate oligomers.

+One of the 'nylonase' enzymes involved was produced by a frame-shift mutation that completely scrambled existing genetic code data, with the new gene still having a novel, albeit weak, catalytic capacity.

+In 1974 then we have Hirosuke Okada with his research on *Flavobacterium*.
+He found that *Flavobacterium* was able to metabolize ε-caprolactam, 6-aminohexanoate and cyclic aminohexanoate-dimer as well as the linear di- bis hexamers of 6-aminohexanoate.

 ### *De novo* promoters and orphan genes